Wolkabout/WolkConnect-Python/examples/full_feature_set/README.md

 Optionally pass a `timestamp` as `int(round(time.time() * 1000))`.
 This is useful for maintaining data history when readings are not published immediately after adding them to storage.
-If `timestamp` is not provided, the Platform will assign a timestamp once it receives it.
+If `timestamp` is not provided, the Platform will assign a timestamp once it receives the reading.

 ### Adding events
 ```python